DCS-training/Digital-Method-of-the-Month/DMM Docs/Data Visualisation.md

 - This book cover the basics of the R principles for Data Science [https://r4ds.had.co.nz/](https://r4ds.had.co.nz/)
 - The following chapter provides an overview of all the ways ggplot and the tidyverse can facilitate your data vis needs with R[(https://r4ds.had.co.nz/data-visualisation.html) ](https://r4ds.hadley.nz/data-visualize.html).
 - This is a good book on R but also general concepts: https://socviz.co/
+- For inspiration, tips, and tricks on advancing your data visualisation skills in R, check out [Cedric Scherer' blog](https://www.cedricscherer.com/).

 **Python**